 The best time to visit Eritrea

-Eritrea’s Red Sea coast is hot and dry all year round.
-In Massawa, winters (December to March) are hot and sunny, with highs of 30 °C, but from May to September it can feel oppressively hot, hitting 45 °C sometimes.
-By contrast, much of the interior, including the capital Asmara, is at altitude, and therefore cooler.
-Expect around 23 °C in winter, slightly warmer from March to June, and then temperatures drop a bit in July and August, which are the only really rainy months.
-Nights are cool in summer and can be cold in winter.
-Organized tours tend to visit Eritrea in February, April, October, November, and December.
+Eritrea’s Red Sea coast is warm and dry all year round.
+In Massawa, the winters (December to March) are warm and sunny, with temperatures of 30 ° C, but from May to September, temperatures can rise to, sometimes up to 45 ° C. However, the capital Asmara is cooler.
+Expect around 23 ° C in the winter, slightly warmer from March to June, and then the temperature drops in July and August, which are the only really rainy months.
+The nights are cool in summer and can be cold in winter.
+Organized tours usually visit Eritrea in February, April, October, November, and December.

 Do I need to Travel Vaccinations for Eritrea?

 Some vaccines are recommended or required for Eritrea.
 The CDC and WHO recommend the following vaccinations for Eritrea: hepatitis A, hepatitis B, typhoid, yellow fever

 How to get Travel Permits?